CUBRID/cubrid-manual/en/sql/catalog.rst

 DB_ATTR_SETDOMAIN_ELM
 ---------------------

-Among attributes of the class to which the current user has access authorization in the database, if an attribute's data type is a collection (set, multiset, sequence), this macro represents the data type of the element of the collection.
+Among attributes of the class to which the current user has access authorization in the database, if an attribute's data type is a collection (SET, MULTISET, SEQUENCE), this macro represents the data type of the element of the collection.

 +--------------------+---------------+-----------------------------------------------------------------------------------------------------------+
 |   Attribute Name   |   Data Type   |   Description                                                                                             |